 Keepers of the Flame

-It takes a lot of dedicated folks—running on bottomless reserves of energy—to produce 38 innovation camps.
+It takes a lot of dedicated folks—running on bottomless reserves of energy—to produce over 50 innovation camps.
 Our crew is talented and diverse, encompassing educators, economists, scientists, artists, refugees from the corporate world, and at least one surf instructor.

 Practicing what we preach, Galileo is a highly collaborative operation.
 Here you can meet some of our leaders and key players.
 We’ve grouped them into two categories: those who manage the teams at our headquarters—handling curriculum development, forging strategic partnerships, delivering signature customer service—and those who oversee the total camp experience, from building relationships in our communities and schools to hiring and mentoring camp directors and staff.

 Glen began his career working with kids as a counselor at Stanford Sierra Camp 25 years ago and never looked back.
 After graduating from Stanford he helped lead the national expansion of Score!
 Educational Centers and then founded Galileo in 2001 with the dream developing innovators who envision and create a better world.
 Armed with his chicken hat and guitar, Glen has been known to break into song with the slightest nudge of encouragement.